 Somatic Relational Healing & Attachment Repair

-Through attuned, body-based practices, we bring these implicit memories into conscious awareness, supporting the nervous system in moving from reactive subcortical states into the prefrontal cortex where choice, compassion, and healthy connection become possible.
-This is not a traditional therapy approach about endlessly cognitively analyzing the past, but about creating new embodied experiences of safety, trust, and openness in the present.
+Through attuned, body- or felt sense-based practices, we bring these implicit memories into conscious awareness, supporting the nervous system in moving from reactive subcortical states into the prefrontal cortex where choice, compassion, and healthy connection become possible.

-Sessions weave somatic tracking, mindful presence, conscious attention, and attachment repair processes to dissolve physical bracing, soften protective strategies, and restore natural relational flow.
-I integrate modern nervous system science and attachment neurobiology along with transpersonal integration, ultimately expanding the sense of self beyond old roles and wounds so you can meet yourself and others from a place of wholeness.
+Sessions weave somatic tracking, somatic healing, mindful presence, conscious attention, relationship coaching, and attachment repair processes to dissolve physical bracing, soften protective strategies, and restore natural relational flow.
+I integrate modern nervous system science and attachment neurobiology along with transpersonal integration, ultimately expanding the sense of self beyond old roles and wounds so you can meet yourself and others from a place of security and wholeness.

-This work meets you where you are and supports lasting change from the inside out: grounding safety in the body, opening the heart, and restoring the capacity at your core for deep, authentic connection, and a secure sense of self.
+This work meets you where you are and supports lasting change from the inside out: grounding safety in the body, opening the heart, reconnecting to our own intuition, and restoring the capacity at your core for deep, authentic, and secure connection.

 The relationship with self, largely formed from pre-verbal experiences, reflects outwards in our relationships with others.